Crater of Diamonds State Park: History

-In 1912, Austin Q. Millar and his son Howard Millar, rented and bought surrounding Murfreesboro properties, including the Mauney place, and established an ore processing system.
+In 1912, Austin Q. Millar and his son Howard Millar rented and bought surrounding Murfreesboro properties, including the Mauney place, and established an ore processing system.
 For the next seven years, they mined thousands of modest stones.
-On 13 January 1919, the operation ended after arson burned the entire operation.
+On 13 January 1919, the operation ended after arson burned the entire place.

-In 1919, the Arkansas Diamond Company reorganized, and hire Stanley Zimmerman, another engineer.
+In 1919, the Arkansas Diamond Company reorganized and hired Stanley Zimmerman, another engineer.
 However, he condemned the mine, and the company failed a second time.
-The 3000 gem-quality diamonds that had been stockpiled were acquired by mortgage holder J.P.
+The 3000 gem-quality diamonds that had been stockpiled were later acquired by mortgage holder J.P.
 Morgan & Co. vice president Tom Cochran.
-The collection included the 40.23 carat Uncle Sam.
+The collection included the 40.23 carat Uncle Sam, discovered in 1924.

-In the 1920s, the Arkansas Diamond Company was able to restart with a small operation in which some diamonds were recovered before operations ended in 1932.
+During the 1920s, the Arkansas Diamond Company was able to restart a small operation in which some diamonds were recovered before operations ended in 1932.

 In 1941, Charles Wilkinson bought the property.
 During WWII, Wilkinson sent Arkansas Governor Homer Martin Adkins, Senator Hattie Caraway, and the head of Schenck & Van Haelen jewelers, to convince President Franklin Roosevelt to reopen the pipe, since the country was in need of industrial diamonds.
 The United States Bureau of Mines excavated 435 tons from the first 50 feet, but by 1944, had found only 32 diamonds, averaging a quarter-carat each.
 With the war over, the mine closed.

 In 1951 The Diamond Preserve opened as a diamond mining attraction, followed the next year by Millar's Crater of Diamonds.
 In 1956, Winifred Parker found the 15.36-carat white Star of Arkansas.
 In 1957, Ruth McRae found the 3.11-carat white Eisenhower Diamond.
 In 1969, Millar sold his property to General Earth Minerals.
 In 1971, the Arkansas State Parks, Recreation, and Travel Commission voted to acquire the property for a state park.

 Geology

 The Early Cretaceous Prairie Creek Diatreme outcrops include magmatic lamproite, pyroclastic lamproite where diamonds are recovered, and maar epiclastics.
 According to Howard and Hanson, "Lamproites form from partially melted mantle at depths exceeding 93 miles.
 The rising material is forced to the surface in volcanic pipes, bringing with it xenoliths and xenocryst diamonds from the harzburgitic peridotite or eclogite mantle regions where diamond formation is stabilized.
 In the instance of the Arkansas lamproites, the diamonds are of eclogite host origin."

 In 2002, research by geologist Dennis Dunn (Ph.D. dissertation 2002) found that the diamondiferous epiclastic rocks range from olivine lamproite to phlogopite and olivine-rich tuffs.
-The chemistry of the mantle xenolith was used to derive maximum pressures of around 5 GPa and temperatures of 1000 °C for the upper mantle origin of the lamproitic magma.
+The chemistry of the mantle xenolith created maximum pressures of around 5 GPa and temperatures of 1000 °C for the upper mantle origin of the lamproitic magma.